Direct rule: Examples

+Argentina

 Chechnya

 In 1991, Chechen separatists declared independence of unrecognised Chechen Republic of Ichkeria.
-Russian military forces invaded in 1994 and again in 1999 in response to the Invasion of Militants in Dagestan.
-By early 2000, Russia almost completely destroyed Grozny and put Chechnya under direct control of Moscow.
-The Russian government declared that the conflict ended in 2002 but operations continued until 2009.
+Russian federal armed forces invaded in 1994 and again in 1999 in response to the Invasion of Militants in Dagestan.
+By early 2000, Russia almost completely destroyed Grozny and put Chechnya under direct control of the federal government.
+The federal government declared that the conflict ended in 2002 but operations continued until 2009.

+Germany

+At various times in German history a federal or imperial government has acted against rebellious member states, frequently using military force.
+The current German Basic Law allows for the federal government to invoke emergency measures against uncooperative states, although the Bundeswehr may not deployed in any domestic law enforcement capacity.

+The Swiss Constitution affirms a similar legal concept.

 India

 Under the British Raj, India was a founding member of the League of Nations, a participating nation in the Summer Olympics in 1900, 1920, 1928, 1932, and 1936, and a founding member of the United Nations in San Francisco in 1945.

 This system of governance was instituted on 28 June 1858, when, after the Indian Rebellion of 1857, the rule of the British East India Company was transferred to the Crown in the person of Queen Victoria (who, in 1876, was proclaimed Empress of India).
 It lasted until 1947, when Britain′s Indian Empire was partitioned into two sovereign dominion states: the Dominion of India (later the Republic of India) and the Dominion of Pakistan (later the Islamic Republic of Pakistan, the eastern part of which, still later, became the People's Republic of Bangladesh).
 At the inception of the Raj in 1858, Lower Burma was already a part of British India; Upper Burma was added in 1886, and the resulting union, Burma, was administered as an autonomous province until 1937, when it became a separate British colony, gaining its own independence in 1948.